ilyobilyo/CRUDServiceLibrary/README.md

  - TInputModel: Represents the input data model, typically used for creating or updating an entity.
  - TResponseModel: Defines the structure for data returned to the client.
  - TEntityId: Represents the type of entity unique identifier (Id).
+ - GetAll method haves Query params: It haves Dictionary filters, int take and int pageNumber (All are optional)

 # IBaseEntity<TEndityId>
 This interface defines common properties that all entities must have in database, ensuring a consistent structure across different data models.